anotherjesse/mkdocs-sample/docs/index.md

-This is the documentation on github.
+This is the documentation on github, and editting works.